raeyx/raeyx/README.md

 - 👋 Hi, I’m Rachel
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for entry level data analyst job opportunity
-- 📫 How to reach me ...
+- 📫 E-mail: rachelyang1314@gmail.com

 <!---
 raeyx/raeyx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.